firstval/vps-compare-upcloud-linode-digitalocean/README.md

 This is my referral code to get [25$](https://www.upcloud.com/register/?promo=6U86FH) free Credit without payment, if you think my benchmark was useful to you: **6U86FH**

+I have two student loans, so this helps me too to host my small projects, thanks! :)

 - Info
   * [1 - CPU](#1---cpu)
   * [2 - Memory](#2---memory)